Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 Reshaping Streets will make it easier for residents to apply to host these kinds of events and make the approval framework clearer for councils.
 Residents can apply to host their event on a regular basis (e.g. once per month) for a period of up to 12 months.

 Event organisers will need to consult with neighbours as part of the application process, and if approved, notification of events is required a minimum of four weeks in advance of the event.
-Councils may also impose conditions upon residents hosting Community Streets to ensure that safety and traffic management considerations are catered for.
+Councils may also impose conditions on residents hosting Community Streets to ensure that safety and traffic management considerations are catered for.

 School Streets